-6.5 Public Information Officer-Joint Information Center (PIO-JIC)
+Public Information Officer-Joint Information Center (PIO-JIC)

 Previous events have shown rapid media and public engagement is crucial to effectively managing public perception and volunteer efforts.
-Strong, frequent and consistent public outreach and education regarding oil spill response operations is encouraged.
-Early and aggressive media engagement, including use of social media, will keep the public informed and also alleviate perceptions of inaction, foster a better understanding of the oil spill response operations and provide direction to the public on various issues associated with a major oil spill.
+Strong, frequent, and consistent public outreach and education regarding oil spill response operations is encouraged.
+Early and aggressive media engagement, including use of social media, will keep the public informed and alleviate perceptions of inaction, foster a better understanding of the oil spill response operations, and provide direction to the public on various issues associated with a major oil spill.
 This is an opportunity to direct unaffiliated volunteers to affiliated volunteer organizations involved in the event.

 As noted in the National Response Team (NRT) Use of Volunteers, Guidelines for Oil Spills, 2012 press releases with basic information regarding oil spill response operations should be released as soon as possible to alleviate the public's perception that sufficient resources are not being deployed to remove the oil.
-All public information released shall be verified by the UC and the Joint Information Center (JIC).
+The UC and the Joint Information Center (JIC) shall verify all public information released.
 Public information telephone hotlines and websites for registration of volunteer interest should be established immediately and included in all public information released.
 Public hotline and website information may include health and safety notices, safety hazards associated with the event, oiled wildlife guidance, volunteer job opportunities, training requirements and registration procedures.